 Hiring the right sales person is critical.
 Done well, sales managers are able to focus their time and energy on development and coaching.
 Done poorly, you spend time dealing with problems.
-John Dieseth of Business Performance Group shared these nine steps for the sales person recruitment and selection process during an EcSell Institute Sales Coaching Summit.
-Here's what John shared.
+John Dieseth of Business Performance Group shared these nine steps for the sales person recruitment and selection process during an EcSell Institute Summit.

-9 Steps in the Recruitment and Selection Process
+Here are the 9 Steps in the Recruitment and Selection Process from John Dieseth:

 Step 1: Advertise the sales position.